 Our school library is well stocked and all pupils can access the library during dedicated library sessions within the school day.
-Key Stage Two pupils are encouraged to regularly choose a library book to read at home for pleasure.
+Pupils are encouraged to regularly choose a library book to read at home for pleasure.

 Whole Class Reading Lessons